phanclan/vault-benchmark-perfstandbys/docs/slides/nomad-getting-started.md

 ![intro-ui-job-detail](https://learn.hashicorp.com/static/img/intro-ui-job-detail.png)

-- You should be automatically redirected to `/ui/jobs` upon visiting the UI in your browser.
+- You should be redirected to `/ui/jobs` upon visiting the UI.
 - This pages lists all jobs known to Nomad, regardless of status.
 - Click the `example` job to inspect it.
 - The job detail page shows pertinent information about the job, including overall status as well as allocation statuses broken down by task group.
   - It is similar to the `nomad status` CLI command.

+???

 - **Note**: You may see a different number of allocations on your node next to **Allocation Status** depending on how many times you have stopped and restarted jobs.

 ---